-• In the downstairs locker rooms.
+• In the downstairs locker rooms of the Rice/Holler Building.
 Your gym teacher will show you where these are during orientation.
 You will need a second lock for PE that can be purchased in the office for \$7.00.

 What do I do if I am late for school?